Sailor Moon: Merchandise

-As of 2022, Sailor Moon has grossed US$14.3 billion in global sales, with US$13 billion coming from merchandise alone.
-Since the early 2000s, Toei Animation has collaborated with various different brands to create merchandise outside of children's demographic.
-On February 20, 2020, ColourPop released a Sailor Moon inspired makeup collection.
-Celebrating the 25th anniversary of Sailor Moon in the U.S., streetwear brand KITH released clothing like hoodies and t-shirts with Sailor Moon graphics on them.
-In honor of Sailor Moons 30th anniversary, brands like Sanrio, Uniqlo, and Maison de FLEUR announced a collaboration in January 2022.
+Since the early 2000s, Toei Animation has collaborated with various different brands to create merchandise outside of a children's demographic.
+On February 20, 2020, ColourPop released a Sailor Moon-inspired makeup collection.
+Celebrating the 25th anniversary of Sailor Moon in the U.S., streetwear brand KITH released clothing such as hoodies and t-shirts with Sailor Moon graphics on them.
+In honor of Sailor Moons 30th anniversary, brands like Sanrio, Uniqlo, and Maison de FLEUR launched a Sailor Moon collaboration in January 2022.